-Fellows are required to participated in significant research under the guidance of the faculty, which will foster trainees to develop research skills that can be applied towards a career in academic medicine.
+Fellows are required to participate in significant research under the guidance of the faculty, which will foster trainees to develop research skills that can be applied toward a career in academic medicine.

 Fellows are expected to develop skills and habits to be able to participate in the education of patients, families, students, fellows, and other health professionals, as documented by evaluations of a fellow’s teaching abilities by faculty and/or learners.
 The fellow will have a critical role in the education of the Internal Medicine house staff and medical students.

 Fellows will become adept at using standard risk prediction algorithms, such as the Framingham Risk Calculator, to determine global cardiovascular risk for hypertensive patients with or without prevalent cardiovascular disease or diabetes.
 Commensurate with estimated risk, fellows will apply evidence-based and guideline supported interventions for CVD risk modification.
 Interventions include aggressive therapeutic lifestyle modification and pharmacologic therapy to achieve BP targets.